Now REVEALING: The #1 Hitting Drills Secret to STOP Lunging at the Ball: It's Not What You Think...

 Setup off a tee with the tee and baseball just behind the front leg but over the middle of the plate (Deep Tee Drill).
 Get into your stride position with 50/50 weight distribution and maybe even 60/40, 60% on back leg and 40% on front side.
 The front leg should be slightly bent...this drill should be broken up into two-parts:

-When we straighten the front leg, we should focus on pushing behind the barrel, like in the "Four Things Deep" article on Chas's Hitting Rebellion Blog (HR).
+When we straighten the front leg, we should focus on pushing behind the barrel.
 Check out the following YouTube slow motion video of Chas Utley and watch how when his front leg straightens (NOT heel drop), you can see his hip thrust and rotation begin:

 In THRUST We Trust!